manalGuyez2/projet_Fin_etude/public/vendors/bootstrap/site/docs/4.3/migration.md

 The navbar has been entirely rewritten in flexbox with improved support for alignment, responsiveness, and customization.

 - Responsive navbar behaviors are now applied to the `.navbar` class via the **required** `.navbar-expand-{breakpoint}` where you choose where to collapse the navbar.
-Previously this was a Less variable modification and required recompiling.
+Précédently this was a Less variable modification and required recompiling.
 - `.navbar-default` is now `.navbar-light`, though `.navbar-dark` remains the same. **One of these is required on each navbar.** However, these classes no longer set `background-color`s; instead they essentially only affect `color`.
 - Navbars now require a background declaration of some kind.
 Choose from our background utilities (`.bg-*`) or set your own with the light/inverse classes above [for mad customization]({{ site.baseurl }}/docs/{{ site.docs_version }}/components/navbar/#color-schemes).
 - Given flexbox styles, navbars can now use flexbox utilities for easy alignment options.